ekoinos/MikroDash/README.md

 - Set `BASIC_AUTH_USER` and `BASIC_AUTH_PASS` to require HTTP Basic Auth for the dashboard and Socket.IO endpoint
 - Run on a non-default port and bind to your LAN interface only
 - Set `chmod 600 .env` to protect your router credentials
-- Ensure `.env` is listed in `.gitignore` and never committed to version control
 - Use a dedicated read-only API user on the router (see RouterOS Setup below)

 ---